henryruhs/chroma-feedback/README.md

 Examples
 --------

-Validate each repositories of `redaxmedia` every minute as background process:
+Validate each repositories of `redaxmedia` every minute:

 ```
-nohup bin/feedback redaxmedia 60
+bin/feedback redaxmedia 60
 ```

 Validate the `razer-chroma-feedback` repository of `redaxmedia` one time: